daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

  1. Main Features

 Advanced Classes Mod is a huge gameplay improving modification based on the Wake of Gods.
 The core of the mod is a new class and skill system for Heroes 3.
 To avoid bugs neraly the complete WoG mod has been rewritten.
 Making ACM very stable.
-Now it is possible to play three very distinct classes, each with their own strengths and weaknesses.
+Now it is possible to play three very distinct hero classes (Warrior, Mage , Adventurer), each with their own strengths and weaknesses.

 - New Master and Grandmaster level for every Secondary Skill
 - Greatly improve the usefulness of weaker skills